Lombiq/GitHub-Actions/Docs/Workflows.md

 ## Spelling workflow

 Checks for spelling mistakes in a repository using the [Check Spelling](https://github.com/marketplace/actions/check-spelling) GitHub Action, proxied by the [`spelling` action](../.github/actions/spelling/action.yml) in this repository, which has [its own documentation](SpellCheckingConfiguration.md) describing the configuration options and contribution guidelines.
-This documentation is also linked automatically at the end of every spell checking report of a pull request.
+This documentation is also linked automatically at the end of every spell-checking report of a pull request.

-### How to integrate spell checking into a project
+### How to integrate spell-checking into a project

-1. Start by adding a job to an existing workflow or create one specific to spell checking with the minimum configuration.
+1. Start by adding a job to an existing workflow or create one specific to spell-checking with the minimum configuration.
 2. Push the changes and open a pull request to have the initial spell-checking report commented to it.
-3. Follow the [spell checking configuration tips](SpellCheckingConfiguration.md) to work through the list of unrecognized entries.
+3. Follow the [spell-checking configuration tips](SpellCheckingConfiguration.md) to work through the list of unrecognized entries.
 4. You will probably end up with a few configuration files and some external dictionaries applied, so your workflow might end up looking something like the complete example below.

-#### Minimum spell checking step configuration example
+#### Minimum spell-checking step configuration example

 ```yaml
   spelling: